NicoLobato/Transcriptomics-data_Supervised-learning-models/treatment_rf_kfoldcv.md

 ## Study of the treatment type effect

-Before starting, we need to select only the columns relevant to this binary analysis, discarding Treatment and Stem types:
+Before starting, we need to select only the columns relevant to this binary analysis, discarding the Scion and Rootstock types:

 ```
 data <- prepared_data %>%
-  select(-c(stem,root))
+  select(-c(scion,rootstock))
 rm(prepared_data)
 ```